Tanda Tula

 Do You Know About a Hippo?

-There are lots of stories about hippos, many theories have elements of truth to them, but others are rather far-fetched.
-Here are a few interesting facts about these massive, mostly water-based mammals……
+There are many stories throughout Africa about hippos, some of these have elements of truth to them, but others are rather far-fetched.
+Today, is World Hippo Day and we thought it only apt to share a few interesting facts about these massive, pre-historic looking, mostly water-based mammals……

 • Hippos are mainly herbivores; however, they do also eat small amounts of meat, which happens more often than you may think.